Field Theory of the Electron, Spin and Zitterbewegung

-\h Afterwards, we analyse the kinematical (zbw) structure of $v^\mu$ in the center-of-mass frame as a function of the initial spinor $\psi(0)$. \ After having shown that, for extended--type particles like our electron, quantity $v^2 \equiv v_\mu v^\mu$ {\em in general} is {\em not} constant in time (quite differently from the scalar particle case, in which $v^2=1$ is always constant), we look for the NDE solutions that indeed imply a constant $v^2$; and we find this case to correspond to a circular, uniform zbw motion with $\om=2 m$ and orbital radius $R= |\vbf|/ 2m$ (where $|\vbf|$, and therefore $R$, depend on the particular NDE solution considered). \ Even more, the simple requirement of a uniform (classical) motion happens to play the role of the ordinary quantization conditions for the $z$-component of the field spin $s$; \ namely, $v^2=$ constant does imply $s_z = \pm {1 \over 2}$, that is to say, the electron polarization. \ Then we also examine the oscillating linear motions associated with unpolarized electrons.
+\h We analyse the kinematical (zbw) structure of $v^\mu$ in the center-of-mass frame as a function of the initial spinor $\psi(0)$. \ After having shown that, for extended-like particles like our electron, quantity $v^2 \equiv v_\mu v^\mu$ in general is {\em not} constant in time (quite differently from the scalar particle case, in which $v^2=1$ is always constant), we look for the particular NDE solutions that on the contrary imply a constant $v^2$; and we find this case to correspond to a circular, uniform zbw motion with $\om=2 m$ and orbital radius $R= |\vbf|/ 2m$ (where $|\vbf|$, and therefore $R$, depend on the particular NDE solution considered). \ Even more, the simple requirement of a uniform (classical) motion seems to play the role of the ordinary quantization conditions for the $z$-component of the field spin $s$; \ namely, $v^2=$ constant does imply $s_z = \pm {1 \over 2}$, that is to say, the electron polarization. \ We also examine, then, the oscillating linear motions associated with unpolarized electrons.

-\h Special attention is devoted to the light--like $(v^2=0)$ helical motions, either clockwise or anti-clockwise, for which the orbital radius results to be equal to half a Compton wavelength.
-Such motions appear to be the most adequate for the electron description, from the kinematical and physical points of view, and do cope with the electromagnetic properties of the electron, such as Coulomb field and intrinsic magnetic moment.\\
+\h Special attention is devoted to the light-like $(v^2=0)$ helical motions, either clockwise or anti-clockwise, for which the orbital radius results to be equal to half a Compton wavelength.
+In fact, as already mentioned, such motions appear to be the most adequate for the electron description, both kinematically and physically, and correspond to the electromagnetic properties of the electron, such as Coulomb field and intrinsic magnetic moment.\\

 {\bf 2. -- Introduction}\\